 The Investigator is responsible for ensuring that all AEs and SAEs are recorded in the eCRF.
-AEs will be collected from Check-in (Day 0) through the Day 3 (for Cohorts 1-3)/Day 7 (Cohort 4) or Early Discontinuation visit.
+For Cohorts 1, 2, and 4, AEs will be collected from Visit 2 (Day 0) through Visit 5 or Early Discontinuation visit.
+For Cohort 3, AEs will be collected from Visit 2 (Day 0) through Visit 6 or Early Discontinuation.